1. A Light to the Gentiles

 These mini-essays on a world missions Bible passage are two of more than three dozen articles in the "Heart of God" series published in Engage magazine.
 That series explores what the Bible says about missions.

-Paul's words in Acts 13:47 capture the essence of Christian missions.
+Paul's quotation from Isaiah in Acts 13:47 captures the essence of Christian missions.
 That verse emphasizes the universal scope of salvation made possible through Jesus Christ.
 As believers, we are called to be emissaries of light.
 It is our responsibility to shine the light of Christ in a world often filled with darkness.
-We must share the message of salvation with all people, regardless of their background or ethnicity or geographic location.
+We must share the message of salvation with all people, regardless of their background or ethnicity, or geographic location.
 We must go over or around obstacles and through barriers that have kept us from reaching out.